The Red Spot: Background

 The script is based on real incident: Father, mother and daughter of the japanese family Tsuda were killed October 4, 1987 in a hit-and-run accident on Bundesstrasse 17, near the "Red Spot" shown on maps in the movie.
 Only the little son of the japanese family survived.
 The accident perpetrator fled the scene and was never found, the little boy grew up with japanese relatives.
 There is a memorial stone by the street where the accident once happened.
 The memorial stone shown in the film is a different stone, having the same text, but different dates and names on it.

+Production

+The shooting took place in August and September 2007 in Allgaeu and in October 2007 in Tokyo.